 Keeping up with the news used to be pretty simple.
 You picked up your preferred tabloid or broadsheet newspaper on the way to work, or tuned into a scheduled news bulletin on the radio or your TV.

 The internet has transformed the way in which news is created and distributed though.
 Keeping up with the colossal melting pot of professional news outlets, blogs and citizen journalists can be a huge headache.
 Where do you check first?
 How do you keep up when you only have a smartphone to hand?

 A swathe of newsreader apps are available on the App Store, but only a small selection are worth your time and attention.
-Here, we run down a smattering of the best supported on the iPhone.
+Here, we run down a smattering of the best news apps for the iPhone.

 Flipboard strives to repackage the best content on the web as mobile-centric digital magazines.
 Better yet, it gives you granular control over what news sources are included in each faux-publication.
 Essentially, you can use the app to create your dream magazine.

 This beautiful newsreader app can also leverage content from social networks such as Twitter, Facebook, Google+ and LinkedIn.
 You decide which accounts you want to connect and choose from content categories such as technology, design, business and politics.

 You can subscribe to individual blogs and sources using the red ribbon icon, or save specific articles for posterity in a personalized magazine.
 Above all, Flipboard offers a beautiful, clean reading experience with its trademark ‘flip’ animation between pages.

 Circa is a relatively young app, but its treatment of news stories and streamlined interface makes it an incredibly exciting prospect.
 Instead of simply regurgitating articles from the Web, Circa uses a team of in-house editors to create new, bite-sized stories with only the essential facts, quotes and photos.

 These are then isolated so only a single story segment is visible on-screen at any one time.
 The concise nature of each ‘chunk’ and the shorter length of Circa’s articles help you to burst through the news easily and efficiently.